 While Sick Building Syndrome has yet to be scientifically proven, and many doubts remain regarding its authenticity as an actual Syndrome, the reality remains that if it is what employees believe is causing their issue, then it is a problem that needs to be addressed.

 We have discussed and reiterated, on multiple occasions, the direct correlation between worker happiness and productivity.

-It is in a businesses best interest to adhere to healthy office standards in order to maintain profit margins and attract and retain younger, highly-skilled employees.
+It is in a businesses best interest to adhere to healthy office standards to maintain profit margins and attract and retain younger, highly-skilled employees.

 Ultimately, the solution points towards a thorough adoption of green cleaning practices and standards to maintain the health of your staff, customers, and the building itself.

 If you would like to learn more about the benefits of professional janitorial services for your business, contact us today for a free quote!

 In Bakersfield CA, call 661-395-3009